AlexandreBrown/GraphCreator/README.md

 # Graph Creator
-A basic graph creation tool that can generate graphs with variable vertices and edges.
+A basic graph creation tool that can generate graphs with a configurable number of vertices and edges.
 The tool currently supports 2 output formats : "dot" and "TP2".

 # Documentation